 Begin with a quick dip in the Bondi ocean while you join other surfers in the water.
 While you make the most of the shiny waters, you can marvel at the gorgeous scenery from one of the finest treks in Sydney, from the Clifftop Bondi to Coogee Coastal Walk.
 Coogee Beaches are some other fine ocean spots that are loved by tourists.
 You can always swim along.

 On your way back, pick from a few casual or sophisticated healthy eateries that serve the most delicious comfort food.
 If you happen to be visiting on a Sunday afternoon, Campbell Parade nearby has a local designer flea market that sells vintage clothes.
-Other fascinating experiences that the Sydney coast offers include snorkeling or scuba diving at Gordons Bay and the most wonderful Pacific Ocean view from the country’s oldest lighthouse.
+Other fascinating experiences that the Sydney coast offers include snorkelling or scuba diving at Gordons Bay and the most wonderful Pacific Ocean view from the country’s oldest lighthouse.
 You will be thanking me if you manage to spot majestic whales here around May to November.

 From Bondi to Coogee